 In terms of tank size, try to provide at least 50 gallons of water and enough horizontal space.
 We do not recommend having multiple of them in a single aquarium.
-But if you do, it should be a minimum of 125 gallon.
-In a smaller tank where rainbow sharks are unable to swim around freely, they will display even more intense territorial and aggressive behaviours.
+But if you do, it should be a minimum of 125 gallons.
+In a smaller tank where rainbow sharks are unable to swim around freely, they will display even more intense territorial and aggressive behaviors.

 Rainbow Shark Tank Conditions

 Habitat and environmental setting aside, tank conditions are just as important.
 This species has a rather particular condition where they can survive.
-The Rainbow Shark thrives in waters of 75-81°F, pH level of 6.5 to 7.5 and hardness between 5 and 11 DH.
+The Rainbow Shark thrives in waters of 75-81°F, the pH level of 6.5 to 7.5, and hardness between 5 and 11 DH.

-It’s crucial to make sure that the pH of the waters is as stable as possible.
+It’s crucial to make sure that the pH in your tank as stable as possible.
 Fluctuations and sudden changes may trigger more aggression.
 Water movement and lighting are best at moderate and medium levels.
 Indeed, nothing too crazy or unusual!